 Economics is related in important ways to many other disciplines.
 Because of this, students often find that adding an economics minor is a good way to round out their studies.
 The economics minor is flexible and can be molded to fit your interests.
 Students may pursue specialized study in economic theory, money and banking, public finance, labor economics, international trade, economic development, transportation, econometrics, regional economics, industrial organization, and economic systems.

-tutoring starts the second week of the semester, Sept 3.
+Tutoring starts the second week of the semester: Tuesday, January 26.